luisenoz/luisenoz.github.io/_posts/2020-11-12-Ch2-FromModelToOnlineApp.md

 Finally, once it has started the app running, it will navigate your browser to your new web app.
 You can share the URL you copied to allow others to access your app as well.

+> Since I couldn't make the notebbok run as a Voila web app, I haven't been able to test all this last part and deploy the app in Binder.
+But I promise you I'll do it some tiime in the future and I'll come back here to report my experience. *(I hope you have a much better luck!)*